 Ron could be the roadside crank.
-But his inner-kid still harbors mad fascinations for dinosaur bones, Arizona minerals, desert landscapes, Egyptian mummies, Native American folklore and even antiquated phallic apparatuses.
+But his inner-kid harbors mad fascinations for dinosaur bones, Arizona minerals, desert landscapes, Egyptian mummies, Native American folklore and even antiquated phallic apparatuses.
 In some cultures, he points out, the image of a penis is revered.
-There's no shame here.
+No shame here.

-He's a character Kris Kristofferson could play; his sweetness opposes a surly exterior.
+Kristofferson could play him; sweetness opposes a surly exterior.
 Round specs, some girth and posture formed from years of fossil digging and squinting hunched over at minerals and the like.
 He's the kind of guy who would build an archeological site on his own property, which he is doing, by the way.

 We're inside Ron's home, which he shares with his second wife, Sherry, who works for the Keefe Group, selling concessions in prisons.
 His son lives nearby, works in law enforcement.
 His brother Richard's close by too.
 He's two years Ron's senior, and co-owns the shop.